Are you a recruiter?

 The University of Wolverhampton is the main provider of higher education in the city, with more than 23,000 students in residence.
 One of the oldest schools in the UK, Wolverhampton Grammar School, founded in 1512, is still going strong.
 Its old boys include Mervyn King, Governor of the Bank of England, and Sir David Wright, former British Ambassador to Japan.
 Wolverhampton Girls’ High School is a well-known selective school, which was attended by former English women’s cricket captain Rachel Heyhoe-Flint and Baroness Hayman, first Lord Speaker of the House of Lords, while St Peter’s Collegiate School is the oldest established educational institution currently in the state sector in Wolverhampton.
 Other notable historic schools include The Royal Wolverhampton School and Tettenhall College, while the City of Wolverhampton College is the principal further education college in the city.

-The majority of house sales in Wolverhampton during the last year were semi-detached properties, which sold for around £160,922, while the average property price stood in the region of £185,213.
-On the whole, sold prices in Wolverhampton were up 5 per cent on the previous year.
-This goes to show the city’s appeal for those seeking a new home in the heart of the Black Country.
+The average property price for Wolverhampton stands in the region of £188,772.
+On the whole, sold prices in Wolverhampton in the last year were down on the previous one.
+This city therefore has plenty of appeal for those seeking a new home in the heart of the Black Country.